brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 </figcaption>
 </figure>

 According to the driving direction of the road user, the lane _otl:Lane_ that goes towards the conflict area of the intersection is described with a _otl:departureLane_, mutatis mutandis for the _otl:arrivalLane_.
-If a road user can maneuver from a departure lane towards an arrival lane, than this is called a _otl:Connection_.
+If a road user can travel from a departure lane towards an arrival lane, than this is called a _otl:Connection_.

-A connection is possible according to the _otl:SignalState_ of the traffic light.
+Travel is possible according to the _otl:SignalState_ of the traffic light.
 Instead of referring to a traffic light, the SPAT profile coins the term _otl:SignalGroup_ for the collection of traffic lights that continuously share a signal state.
 The latter is characterized by the following relations:

 * **otl:signalPhase**: points to a [SKOS concept](http://www.w3.org/2004/02/skos/core#Concept) that represents the signal phase.
 This concept represents a color (green, orange flashing, etc.).
 * **otl:minEndTime**: the earliest time that the signal phase will change.